-- ultrasound, in which a probe like a microphone is moved over your abdomen
+- ultrasound, in which a probe-like microphone is moved over your abdomen

-- endoscopy, in which a long tube is put either down your mouth or up your backside when you are under anaesthetic, so a doctor can see what your stomach and bowel look like
+- endoscopy or colonoscopy, in which a long tube is put either down your mouth or into your back passage (anus), while you are under anaesthetic, so a doctor can see what your stomach and bowel look like

-Warmth often eases abdominal pain.
-So keeping warm, and using a heat pack or hot water bottle safely, may help.
+If you have abdominal pain, keeping warm and placing a heat pack or hot water bottle on your stomach may help.

-It’s important to stay well hydrated by drinking plenty of clear non-alcoholic fluids.
-If you have a medical condition which restricts your fluid intake, check with your doctor about how much fluid you can have.
+If your abdominal pain does not require you to stop eating and drinking, stay well hydrated by drinking plenty of clear, non-alcoholic fluids.
+If you have a medical condition that restricts your fluid intake, check with your doctor about how much fluid you can have.

-Eat small meals and mild foods such as rice, dry toast or bananas.
+Eat small meals and - foods such as rice, dry toast or bananas.
 Avoid spicy foods, alcohol and caffeine until 48 hours after the pain has gone away.